abelraj20/Solar_Dynamo/README.md

 Program s4 - Quiver plot with magnitude of vectors

-Program s5 - Visualisation for different values of initial conditions
+Program s5 - Visualisation for different values of initial conditions using fourth order of Runge-Kutta (RK4)

-Program s6 - Visualisation for different quantities of parameters
+Program s6 - Visualisation for different quantities of parameters (RK4)